jessvan/Morgen/md/HP-HowTo.md

 publisher needs a clear idea of what their reader's devices are - it takes too much effort to create a layout that might work well in i-Books and not at all on other readers.
-This problem of limited implementation affects fixed layout ePubs as well as reflowable ePubs which often support only a very few styling options.
-The IDPF cautions eBook developers to be aware that reading systems typically restrict the ability to modify body margins indicates this limitation.
+This problem of limited implementation affects fixed layout epubs as well as reflowable epubs which often support only a very few styling options.
+The International Digital Publishing Forum (IDPF) cautions ebook developers to be aware that reading systems typically restrict the ability to modify body margins indicates this limitation.
 Which essentially means designers are bound by the choices of distributors and